k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/10_SSH_interface.md

 1. Create an interface using **SSH** interface type.

 2. Create a Broadway flow either under Shared Objects or under a Logical Unit.
-The flow reads the list of files from the remote server interface created on step one using SSH Actor.
+Add a new Actor called SSH Actor, use the Interface defined in Step one and use the ls command.

    ![images](images/10_ssh_2.png)